How To Take Bad Smells Out Of Clothes Without Washing Them

 If the idea of vodka isn’t so appealing, then you can get similar results removing bad smells from clothes using witch hazel.
 Again, it’s the alcohol content of witch hazel that banishes the bad odour-causing bacteria.

-In my opinion, vodka is superior at removing bad smells as it has a much higher alcohol content.
+In my opinion, vodka is far superior at removing bad smells as it has a much higher alcohol content.
 However, witch hazel is much cheaper than vodka.
 This makes it a good option if you are on a tight budget and have no vodka in the house.

 Similar to the vodka method, add a little witch hazel to a spray bottle.
 Turn your garment inside out, and test a little on an inconspicuous spot to make sure it doesn’t damage your fabric.
 Once you’re happy, give your clothing a good mist – focusing on any particularly stinky spots – before leaving it to dry.